bloominstituteoftechnology/webapi-ii-challenge/README.md

 server.
 Use the [request](https://github.com/request/request) node.js library to request data from your API of choice.
 Once you successfully grab some data back from your API of choice, maybe render it in a React application.
 Be creative here and have fun!

+## heres what luis suggested i do to get better

+create a react app with an input box, set up an onChange event that hits the api passing what is in the input as the `term`.
+Use `axios`.
+When the data comes back show it in the component